-My initial training in Clinical Supervision allows me to work with therapists from any approach in a generic rather than approach-specific way.
-Over the years I have supervised therapists from different approaches (CBT, Person Centred, EFT, integrative).
-I have also offered supervision to other professionals like massage therapists or therapy assistants who use therapeutic skills in their work.
+My initial training in Clinical Supervision allows me to work with therapists from all kinds of backgrounds using a generic approach.
+For example I have supervised therapists that specialise in CBT, Person Centred, EFT and integrative therapy.
+I have also supervised professionals such as massage therapists or therapy assistants who use therapeutic skills in their work.

 I currently have a significant EFT supervision practice.
 I am involved in offering EFT level 3 training to therapists wishing to become EFT accredited therapists (and later supervisors) and this involves group supervision and individual supervision.